Supermac30/CTF-Stuff/Mystery Twister/Autokey_Cipher/README.md

 **_(c[i] - p[i]) % 26 = K[i]_**

-By subtracting the plaintext at all positions we should be able to find part of the key.
+By subtracting the plaintext at all positions we should be able to find part of a key that results in WORLD, we just have to find the key that makes sence.

 Running the "Autokey Cracking.py" script that checks all positions you'll find lots of garbage and
 ```